SecureIdentityAlliance/osia/src/doc/_abis.rst

         the id of the encounter
     :query string transactionId:
         The id of the transaction
+        (Required)
+    :query string callback:
+        the callback address, where the result will be sent when available
     :query integer priority:
         the request priority
     :status 200:
         Read successful
+    :status 202:
+        Request received successfully, result will be returned through the callback
     :status 400:
         Bad request
     :status 403: